 The free admission program is available for those currently serving in the US military—Army, Navy, Air Force, Marine Corps, Coast Guard, as well as members of the Reserves, National Guard, US Public Health Service Commissioned Corps, NOAA Commissioned Corps.

-Blue Star Museums Network admission also includes Museum entry to the 4D film experience Beyond All Boundaries, Final Mission: USS Tang Submarine Experience, and other daily public programming.
+Blue Star Museums Network admission also includes Museum entry to the 4D film experience Beyond All Boundaries and other daily public programming.